 ORIGINAL STORY (Nov.
 1, 2018):

-Earlier this month, the Federal Energy Regulatory Commission (FERC), made their final approval of construction on the Atlantic Coast Pipeline.
+, the Federal Energy Regulatory Commission (FERC), made their final approval of construction on the Atlantic Coast Pipeline.

 Now, one city in the Shenandoah Valley who faces impacts from the pipeline is standing against it.

 The City of Staunton joined Nelson County in challenging the permit that FERC approved for construction of the pipeline.